 Ensure that your local sync folder is set as described below, if necessary, before configuring shared libraries.

 In Macabacus v9 and later, Macabacus attempts to identify your cloud service and determine its local sync folder path automatically, so no configuration is usually required.
 You can view the sync folder(s) automatically detected by Macabacus in the

 Cloud Storage section of the Settings dialog.
 If Macabacus detects multiple sync folders, it will default to the one listed at the top of the list shown here.

-If Macabacus cannot detect your local sync folder automatically as described above, or you use multiple cloud services and Macabacus does default to the desired path, manually specify the local sync folder path that you prefer Macabacus to use in the
+If Macabacus cannot detect your local sync folder automatically as described above, or you use multiple cloud services and Macabacus does not default to the desired path, manually specify the local sync folder path that you prefer Macabacus to use in the

 Cloud Storage section of the Settings dialog.
 This path will override any path detected by Macabacus automatically, including any path set using an environment variable as described below.
 If you must manually specify a sync folder path, other Macabacus users in your organization will likely need to do the same.

 If you are using Macabacus v8 or older, manually specify the path to the shared folder on your PC in the Cloud File Sharing section of the Settings dialog.
 All other Macabacus users with whom you share files should do the same.